 On the other side of the coin, there are reasons an editor might choose to do a free sample edit.
 As I mentioned above, they may have another job that makes them feel secure enough to do a bit of free work.
 Other reasons might be:

-- To calculate a fuller fee, which may end up including enough to cover a sample.
-Some editors do a free sample because, if they end up working with the client, it’s likely the full fee would be enough to cover a short sample anyway.
-But this may not always work, particularly if the author decides not to go ahead with the booking.
+- To calculate a full project fee, which may end up including enough to cover a sample.
+Some editors do a free sample because, if they end up working with the client, the full fee would be enough to cover a short sample.
+But this may not always work, particularly if the author decides not to go ahead with booking the editor.

 - They have a high conversion rate.
 If the editor knows their free samples usually lead to paid work and new clients, it may be worth it for them to take the time to do them.

 - They’re new to the field and need experience.
-Newer editors may feel more comfortable doing free samples to demonstrate their work if they’re still building a client list.
-It could be considered a marketing task to them, and so worth spending time on for free.
+Newer freelance editors may feel more comfortable doing free samples to demonstrate their work if they’re still building a client list.

 There’s no right or wrong!

 I want to finish up by saying there’s no right or wrong way of doing this.
-Editors who charge for samples are still legitimate.
+Freelance editors who charge for samples are still legit.
 So are editors who offer free samples.
 I think the fact that there are more editors offering free samples has led to this idea that editors should do them for free.
-But the fact is, we all run our businesses differently, and no editor should be discredited for choosing a different business model.
+But the fact is, we all run our businesses differently, and no editor should be discredited for that.

 As an author, go with what suits you!
 If you don’t feel comfortable paying for a sample, seek out an editor who offers a free one.
 If you don’t mind paying a small fee to find out if someone’s a good fit, then do that.
 It’s worth checking an editor’s website to see if they have any information on whether they do paid or free samples.
-If the info isn’t there, just email and ask what their policy is before you decide.
+If the info isn’t there, just email and ask.